-Love him or hate him, there's no denying director Zack Snyder had a fascinating plan for the live-action DC Extended Universe.
-With Warner Bros. moving away from Snyder's grim vision for the DC superheroes, his original DCEU plans are probably scrapped entirely.
+Love him or hate him, there's no denying director Zack Snyder had a particular plan for the live-action DC Extended Universe.
+With Warner Bros. moving away from Snyder's grim vision for the DC superheroes, the original DCEU plans changed dramatically.

 Though DCEU films like Man of Steel and Batman v Superman: Dawn of Justice were met with critical and commercial disappointment, Snyder still developed an active fandom who wanted to see more of his world.
-It's why, nearly a year after the release of Justice League, many rabid DCEU fans are still pressuring WB to release Snyder's director's cut of the film.
-Who knows, maybe Snyder's Justice League could have been one of the best DC superhero movies of all time.
+It's why, after the release of Justice League, many DCEU fans and even actors in Snyder's cast pressed WB to release the director's cut of the film - perhaps with even more improvised moments than before.
+Who knows, maybe Snyder's Justice League could have been one of the best DC superhero movies of all time?

 One thing fans have noticed when watching Man of Steel or Batman v Superman is the gritty atmosphere of these films is reminiscent of the Injustice video game series.
 Particularly in the case of the latter, as the "Knightmare" sequence featured Batman fighting an evil Superman, which feels inspired by the game.
 According to Snyder, that's not a coincidence.